McIntosh Loudspeaker Division Part 2

 Gordon Gow passed Away

-In June of 1989 Gordon Gow passed away peacefully in his sleep on a Sunday afternoon.
-Maurice Painchaud, who was Vice President and Treasurer, took on the additional duties as president.
+In June of 1989 Gordon Gow passes away peacefully in his sleep on a Sunday afternoon.
+Maurice Painchaud, who was Vice President and Treasurer, takes on the additional duties as president.

 Gordon was devoted not only to his work but also to his family, learning and living well.
 He became well versed in many subjects including knowledge of wine and he even spoke some Italian.
 He had devoted friends in many countries.
 He was held in highest esteem in Japan.
 His reputation as an entertainer was worldwide.
 At a local Vestal restaurant, Gordon had a specially prepared roast beef menu called "The Gow Cut", and at a Binghamton restaurant had one called "Gow Clams."